|Nutritional Guidelines (per serving)|

 - 4 large eggs (room-temperature)

-- In a large bowl, whisk together flour and 1 teaspoon salt.
+In a large bowl, whisk together flour and 1 teaspoon salt.
 With a wooden spoon, stir in eggs and just enough water (anywhere from 3/4 to 1 cup) to make a wet, pourable dough.
-Don't beat it smooth.
-It should look like cottage cheese.
+Beat it until the dough looks like cottage cheese.

-- Let the dough rest while the water comes to a boil.
-The dough should be cooked in three batches.
+Let the dough rest while the water comes to a boil.
+The dough will be cooked in three batches.

 Serve Nokedli with These Recipes